fouadxdev/fouadxdev/README.md

 # Hi!
 I'm Fouad
-I’m an aspiring software engineer exploring different areas of tech, from software development, data, and  AI/ML.<br>Right now, I’m focused on building a strong foundation in programming and experimenting with projects that help me understand how technology can solve real-world problems.
+I’m a Tech Enthusiast exploring different areas of technology, from software development, data science, and  AI/ML.<br>Right now, I’m focused on building a strong foundation in programming and experimenting with projects that help me understand how technology can solve real-world problems.

 ##  Socials: